 Ken Smith has strong and substantive international experience as a Waldorf educator, educational program developer, and artist.
 He is dedicated to the anthroposophical principles underlying Waldorf education, to the strengthening of Waldorf education, and to the importance of integrated learning in educating the whole human being.
 Ken began his working life in New Zealand, training in horticulture and landscape design.
 Then, following a period of world travel, he attended the Foundation Year at Emerson College in England in 1988-1989.
 This started him on a path of artistic training, and he graduated from the Visual Arts and Sculpture Course with the Waldorf Pedagogical component at Emerson College in 1993.
 After teaching in Waldorf schools in England, he returned to Emerson College to be Course Leader of the Visual Arts and Sculpture Course for 8 years, until 2007.
 Since then he has been active internationally teaching at Waldorf schools, adult education programs, and conferences in Europe, North America, New Zealand and Asia.
 In the Bay Area Center for Waldorf Teacher Training, he teaches numerous courses in the weekend program, and Art History and Sculpture in the summer.

 Kristine Arrigona Deason grew up in France and Germany.
-She has an M.A. in French Studies from the University of Brussels, an M.A. in Literature from BYU, and a California High School Teaching Credential from Mills College.
-She taught at the university level, then worked for IBM for ten years as a technical writer and programmer before returning to teaching.
-She received her Waldorf teaching certificate from the Bay Area Center for Waldorf Teacher Training in 2004 and has been a class teacher at the Marin Waldorf School ever since.
-She taught a class from first through eighth grade, graduated them in 2012, and currently teaches Fifth Grade.
-In the teacher training, Kristine teaches The Kingdom of Childhood, The Child’s Journey through the Grades including Chalkboard Drawing, and Study of Man.
-She will also oversee the Second Year Practicum Preparation and directs the choir for the Bay Area Center for Teacher Training.
+She has an M.A. in French Studies, an M.A. in Literature, and a California High School Teaching Credential.
+She taught literature and composition at the university level, then worked as a technical writer and programmer for ten years before returning to teaching in both public and private schools.
+She received her Waldorf teaching certificate from the Bay Area Center for Waldorf Teacher Training in 2004 and was a class teacher at the Marin Waldorf School, taking two classes from grades 1-8.
+In the teacher training, Kristine teaches The Kingdom of Childhood, The Child’s Journey through the Grades, Chalkboard Drawing, and Study of Man.
+She also oversees practicum preparations for students in the second year and directs the choir.

 Diane David received her B.A. in Dramatic Art from U.C.
 Davis and completed her kindergarten training at the San Francisco Waldorf Teacher Training of Rudolf Steiner College under Dorit Winter.
-Diane, herself a mother of 6 children and grandmother of 11, is a retired kindergarten teacher from the San Francisco Waldorf School.
+Diane, herself a mother of 6 children and grandmother of 14, is a retired kindergarten teacher from the San Francisco Waldorf School.
 She is now the Early Childhood Director and carrying faculty member for the Bay Area Center for Waldorf Teacher Training.
-She is a Northern California co-representative for the Waldorf Early Childhood Association of North America (WECAN), a founding member of the Magic Lantern Marionette Theatre, and mentors and evaluates teachers and early childhood programs throughout Northern California.
+She is a Northern California co-representative and Teacher Education Committee member of the Waldorf Early Childhood Association of North America (WECAN), a founding member of the Magic Lantern Marionette Theatre, and mentors and evaluates teachers and early childhood programs throughout Northern California.
 At BACWTT, she teaches The First Three Years, Pedagogical Studies and Practicum Preparation classes in the early childhood track.

 Jeff Loubet graduated from Clark University with a B.A. in philosophy in 1975 and completed teacher training at Rudolf Steiner College in 1992.
 Jeff has been a class teacher at the East Bay Waldorf School for 24 years.
 He taught grades 1 – 8 twice and grades 1 – 6 before retiring in 2017.
 Jeff teaches Study of Man and Grades Practicum Preparation for BACWTT and Storytelling and the Imagination for Sound Circle.